-Modern slow cookers come with a variety of high-tech programmable features, but one thing they don't offer is delayed start time.
-The reason you won't find delayed start timers built into slow cookers is a matter of food safety.
-If you have food sitting on your countertop for hours before the cooker turns on, you have created the ideal breeding ground for bacteria that could lead to food-borne illness, particularly if you've placed raw meat in the cooker.
+Modern slow cookers come with a variety of high-tech programmable features, but one thing the device does not offer is a delayed start time.
+And, there is a reason for that.
+A delayed-start timer can negatively impact food safety.
+If you have food sitting on your countertop for hours before the cooker turns on, you have created the ideal breeding ground for bacteria that could lead to foodborne illness, particularly if you have placed raw meat in the cooker.

-Some cooks argue that if frozen food is put into the slow cooker, it will thaw gradually and a delayed start is therefore safe.
-Don't be fooled into believing this.
-Allowing frozen food to thaw inside a slow cooker is the same as allowing it to thaw on the countertop, a technique the USDA warns against:
+You may believe that if frozen food is put into the slow cooker, it will thaw gradually and a delayed start is therefore safe.
+But, you can poke a hole in this logic.
+Allowing frozen food to thaw inside a slow cooker is the same as allowing it to thaw on the countertop,

-Although it's fairly common for cooks to place frozen food into a slow cooker for immediate cooking, this is not recommended practice, either.
-Frozen foods come up to a safe temperature quite gradually under the slow steady heat in a slow cooker, and thus spend too much time in the dangerous zone between 40 degrees and 140 degrees.
-Cooks who argue that they have done this dozens of times with no ill effects have simply been lucky: all it takes is one contaminated meal to create a critical health problem for anyone susceptible—such as an elderly person, young child, or someone with a challenged immune system.
+Although it is fairly common practice to place frozen food into a slow cooker for immediate cooking, this is not recommended, either.
+Frozen foods come up to a safe temperature quite gradually under the slow steady heat in a slow cooker, and thus spend too much time in the dangerous zone between 40 F and 140 F. You may argue that you have done this dozens of times with no ill effects, but you may have been simply lucky.
+All it takes is one contaminated meal to create a critical health problem for those susceptible to bacterial infections—such as an elderly person, young child, or someone with a challenged immune system.

-If it's unsafe to immediately cook frozen foods in a slow cooker, then allowing foods to sit in a slow cooker for several hours before they begin to heat is even more hazardous.
-Make no mistake: delayed start is a bad idea for slow cooking.
+If it is unsafe to immediately cook frozen foods in a slow cooker, then allowing foods to sit in a slow cooker for several hours before it begins to heat is even more hazardous.
+Delayed-start cooking is clearly a risky proposition.